 Joomla is another platform known for content management system.
 It is ranked as one of the best content management system platforms available.
 Joomla can allow the user to build websites that can handle great complexities like e-commerce and social networking websites.
 Easy websites also can be designed using Joomla.

 Joomla comes with a support for various languages, close to 64 languages.
 It also supports multimedia files to be uploaded.
 Users can also build websites on Joomla that can support high complexities.
 One of the best features that Joomla gives the user is ‘Search Bar.’
 Users can choose to have a search bar on their websites.
 Joomla has over 10,000 extensions available.

 Joomla is certainly a great tool for editing.
 Users can access the website from either admin’s account or directly access the live website to enable editing.
 You can get various templates according to your needs.
-User can get the templates for even back-end operations and front-end operations also.
+The user can get the templates for even back-end operations and front-end operations also.

-Jekyll is a great platform to build website, but the catch is that you need to know html programming.
+Jekyll is a great platform to build a website, but the catch is that you need to know HTML programming.
 So programmers will find it easy on Jekyll to build websites.
-Jekyll is basically for static pages, and those pages that can be quickly uploaded on the website.
+Jekyll is basically for static pages and those pages that can be quickly uploaded on the website.

 Jekyll also allows free hosting, so for all the users who need to keep on publishing content all the time, will find this platform enthralling.
 Programmers who want to write their own code will like this website to a great extent.